dji-sdk/Mobile-UXSDK-iOS/README.md

 In both cases developers will still need to update the [Bundle Identifier](http://developer.dji.com/user/mobile-sdk/ios-configuration/) .

 One of DJI's aircraft or handheld cameras will be required to run the sample application.

+### DJIWidget Integration

+In iOS SDK 4.7, we have replaced the **VideoPreviewer** with **DJIWidget** for video decoding.
+Please be sure to integrate the contents of **DJIWidget** into your project if you are not using our sample code template or are upgrading to 4.7 for the first time.

+Follow the Build Phases settings of either sample code project in this repo for the best result.
+You must then remove the **VideoPreviewer** project if you were using it previously.

 ## Learn More about DJI UX SDK